sandipshiwakoti/vscode-react-native-package-checker/README.md

 - Enables dependency version checking against a target React Native version
 - Prompts you to enter the target React Native version (e.g., 0.75.1)
+- **Version Validation**: Only allows upgrades - prevents downgrading to older React Native versions
 - Uses rn-diff-purge data to compare your current dependencies with expected versions
+- **Comprehensive Change Detection**: Identifies version updates, package additions, and removals
-- Shows inline decorations for packages that need version updates
+- Shows inline decorations for packages that need version updates, additions, or removals
+- **Smart Package Management**: Excludes @react-native/new-app-screen from additions (used for scratch projects)
+- **Auto-Disable**: Automatically disables when all dependencies meet the target React Native version requirements

 **Package Checker: Disable Dependency Check**

 - Disables dependency version checking and clears all version mismatch indicators
 - Removes inline decorations from package.json
+- **Note**: Dependency check also auto-disables when all requirements are satisfied

 ### Title Bar